MaxAlyokhin/binary-synth/README.md

 -   Solid mode - the "solid press" mode, does not send noteOff commands, if the commands are the same in a row (and as a consequence notes), even noteOn is not sent.
 AllSoundOff is sent at the end.
 On some synthesizers it allows smooth transitions between notes

+- Some input fields have a keyboard shortcut: pressing the corresponding key automatically moves the focus to the item.
+By pressing a key and moving the mouse at the same time, the values can be changed smoothly.
+The Y axis of the mouse movement determines the "power" of the value change

 ## Run locally and build the project

 ### Just copy the app